Hrisseh

 Hrisseh is a traditional Lebanese porridge consisting primarily of wheat and chicken or meat.
 It is cooked during two major Lebanese religious occasions.
-Within the Lebanese Shia community, Hrisseh is prepared during the commemoration of Ashoura, while the Lebanese Christian community prepares it during the Assumption day of the Virgin Mary.
+Within the Lebanese Shia community, hrisseh is prepared during the commemoration of Ashoura, while the Lebanese Christian community prepares it on the day of the Assumption of the Virgin Mary.

-Shia Community
+Shia community

-Lebanese Shia prepare Hrisseh during the commemoration of Ashoura, a significant religious occasion for Shia Muslims.
+Lebanese Shia prepare hrisseh during the commemoration of Ashoura, a significant religious occasion for Shia Muslims.
 It is generally distributed to family, friends, neighbours, and poor people.

-Christian Community
+Christian community

 Bhamdoun

-Hrisseh is the main dish cooked during the Assumption day of the Virgin Mary or also known as "Eid el Saydeh".
-Usually, the preparations starts early in the morning on the 14th of August of each year, the eve of the Assumption day.
+Hrisseh is the main dish cooked on the day of the Assumption of the Virgin Mary, also known as Eid el Saydeh.
+Usually, the preparations start early in the morning on August 14 every year, the eve of the Assumption.

-Designated men and women from the village of Bhamdoun, a village which is 23 kilometers away from the capital Beirut with a majority of its inhabitants are Maronite and Orthodox Christians.
-They gather up outside the yard of Saint Georges church and start preparing the open base fire which will support the 3 cauldrons containing the food mixture.
-Wood and coal will be used to keep the fire burning all night until all the ingredients dissolve and mixed together.
-The recipe will require 800 kg of meat lamb, water, and wheat.
-Usually the celebrations and degustation start late in the evening.
-The celebration consists of an evening mass at Saint Gorge's church, religious and art exhibitions, parades, fireworks and food corners and at the end the open distribution of the Hrisseh.
+Designated men and women from the village of Bhamdoun, a village 23 kilometers away from Beirut with Maronite and Orthodox Christians forming a majority of its inhabitants.
+They gather outside the yard of Saint George's church and start preparing an open-base fire to support three cauldrons of food.
+Wood and coal are used to keep the fire burning all night until all the ingredients dissolve and combine.
+The recipe requires 800 kg of meat lamb, water, and wheat.
+Usually the celebrations and tasting start late in the evening.
+The celebration consists of an evening mass at Saint George's church, religious and art exhibitions, parades, fireworks, and food corners and at the end the open distribution of the hrisseh.